hackclub/uploadparty/README.md

 - **Reverse Proxy**: Nginx with SSL termination
 - **Orchestration**: Docker Compose
 - **Security**: Non-root containers, read-only filesystems

+### Scalability & Capacity
+- Platform application: UploadParty is designed as a platform (web app + APIs), not a one-off site.
+- Initial capacity: Expect to hold audio files for approximately 100 daily active users (DAU), with the ability to scale storage and throughput.
+- Approach: Use AWS S3 for durable object storage (consider lifecycle policies and multipart uploads), enable horizontal scaling for the API, and keep CDN/static delivery in mind for media playback.

 ## 📁 Project Structure